-- An option to reapply (or not reapply) the upgrade for databases already at the same version. - An option to bypass the upgrade for the AcuoMed configuration database. - An option to bypass the upgrade for the IHE Audit database. - An option to bypass the upgrade for ALL DICOM (Patient) databases.
-This option is applicable to ALL DICOM databases.
+- An option to reapply the upgrade for databases already at the same version. - An option to bypass the upgrade for the AcuoMed configuration database. - An option to bypass the upgrade for the IHE Audit database. - An option to bypass the upgrade for all DICOM Patient databases.
+This option is applicable to all DICOM databases.

-Please contact Acuo Technologies Support for additional information regarding the functionality, configuration and implementation of these options.
+Contact Acuo Technologies Support for additional information regarding the functionality, configuration and implementation of these options.

-When the Update has completed review the message closely to confirm a successful upgrade.
+When the Update has completed, review the message closely to confirm a successful upgrade.
 Click the Close button to close the dialogue box.

-NOTE: The UpdateAcuoMed.exe can be executed manually in the event that the update component does not launch automatically as part of the upgrade process or the update failed to complete successfully, for example, the SQL password was not typed in correctly.
+Note The UpdateAcuoMed.exe can be executed manually in the event that the update component does not launch automatically as part of the upgrade process or the update failed to complete successfully, such as if the SQL password was not typed in correctly.
 To run Update manually, navigate to the AcuoMed directory and execute UpdateAcuoMed.exe.